3-Step Solution to Trapezius Pain

 The main breathing muscles are the diaphragm, intercostals and abdominal muscles.
 These muscles are located in the chest, ribcage and abdomen, not the neck and upper traps.

-Learning how to consciously shift your breath to your abdominal area is critical in overcoming this pain pattern.
-The next two steps are useless if you can’t master this foundational element.
+Learning how to consciously shift your breath to your abdominal area is critical.
+Try this see-saw breathing technique:

 Step 2 – Unwind Neck and Trapezius Pain

 Once your breathing is locked-in, the next step is to reduce tension in your upper traps with gentle exercise.
-My favorite exercise for this area of the body is the prone shoulder reset.
+My favorite exercise is the prone shoulder reset.

-You’re improving symptoms while also building a more resilient body for the long-term.
 The floor acts as a support here to prevent the front of the body from compensating.
-Another exercise to try, the Wall-Stand, has a similar aim but uses the wall for support instead.
+Another exercise to try, the Wall-Stand, has a similar aim:

 Step 3 – Eliminate Upper Trapezius Pain with Better Pushing and Pulling Technique